xchrisbailey/chrisbaileydev_v2/content/posts/java-io-stream.md

 #### 🖨 PrintWriter

-`java•java.io.PrintWriter` allows us to write formatted data to files.
+`java.io.PrintWriter` allows us to write formatted data to files.
 It gives us the ability to write primitives such as int, long, or double as formatted text rather than their byte value.
-For our basic example, we're reading in a file from our "example.txt" file with `java•java.util.Scanner` , and then piping each line to our `java•PrintWriter` to send the text off to the designated file ("output.txt").
-We used `java•println` to write out the data sent from the scanner, which gave us one word per line in the output file.
-By default this will overwrite the file every time it's run, we can change this to append text by adding `java•true` as the second parameter in our `java•FileOutputStream` .
+For our basic example, we're reading in a file from our "example.txt" file with `java.util.Scanner` , and then piping each line to our `PrintWriter` to send the text off to the designated file ("output.txt").
+We used `println` to write out the data sent from the scanner, which gave us one word per line in the output file.
+By default this will overwrite the file every time it's run, we can change this to append text by adding `true` as the second parameter in our `FileOutputStream` .

 ```java
 // FileIOExample.java